in28minutes/in28minutes.github.io/_blog/articles/2017-12-07-introduction-to-spring-data-with-spring-boot.md

 ## What is Spring Data?

-Think about the evolution of databases in the last few years.
+Consider the progress of databases in recent years.

-When Spring Framework was created, in early 2000s, the only kind of database was relational database - Oracle, MS SQL Server, My SQL etc. In the last few years, there are a wide variety of databases that are getting popular - most of them not relational and not using SQL.
-Wide variety of terminology is used to refer to these databases.
-NoSQL, for example.
+When Spring Framework was built in the early 2000s, the only type of database available was relational databases such as Oracle, MS SQL Server, My SQL, and others.
+In recent years, a broad range of databases have gained popularity, the majority of which are not relational and do not use SQL.
+These databases are referred to using a wide range of words.
+For instance, consider NoSQL.

-ORM frameworks (Hibernate) and specifications(JPA) were good fit for the relational databases.
-But, the newer databases, have different needs.
+ORM frameworks (Hibernate) and standards (JPA) suited relational databases well.
+Nevertheless, modern databases have different requirements.

 From http://projects.spring.io/spring-data/
-> Spring Data's mission is to provide a familiar and consistent, Spring-based programming model for data access while still retaining the special traits of the underlying data store.
-It makes it easy to use data access technologies, relational and non-relational databases, map-reduce frameworks, and cloud-based data services.
+> The objective of Spring Data is to provide a familiar and consistent Spring-based programming model for data access while keeping the unique characteristics of the underlying data store.
+It makes data access technologies, relational and non-relational databases, map-reduce frameworks, and cloud-based data services simple to utilise.

-To make it simpler, Spring Data provides Abstractions (interfaces) you can use irrespective of underlying data source.
+To make things easier, Spring Data provides Abstractions (interfaces) that may be used regardless of the underlying data source.

 ## Spring Data Commons

-Spring Data Commons provides all the common abstractions that enable you to connect with different data stores.
+Spring Data Commons offers all of the common abstractions needed to connect to various data storage.

 ### Crud Repository
-The key interface in Spring Data Commons is `CrudRepository`.
-It provides generic CRUD operations irrespective of the underlying data store.
-It extends Repository which is the base class for all the repositories providing access to data stores.
+`CrudRepository` is the main interface in Spring Data Commons.
+It offers general CRUD activities regardless of the underlying data storage.
+It extends Repository, which is the foundation class for all repositories that provide data store access.

-All the methods in the `CrudRepository` interface are shown below
+The methods of the `CrudRepository` interface are all listed below.

 ```
 public interface CrudRepository<T, ID> extends Repository<T, ID> {